essox514/lasnep/README.md

 Graduate Course on [Networks and Mobile Systems CSCI-GA.2620-001](https://cs.nyu.edu/courses/spring18/CSCI-GA.2620-001/), with an emphasis on current research challenges in the field of computer networks.

+### Blogs and news

+[OvSorbit](https://ovsorbit.org/) a podcast related to OvS (Open vSwitch), an open-source implementation of a distributed virtual multilayer switch.
+The main purpose of Open vSwitch is to provide a switching stack for hardware virtualization environments, while supporting multiple protocols and standards used in computer networks.

 ## Operating System

 -[Operating System Concepts](http://iips.icci.edu.iq/images/exam/Abraham-Silberschatz-Operating-System-Concepts---9th2012.12.pdf) is a reference book used in most courses.